Fall Sensory Bin

 Made with Paper cups and Googly Eyes.
 I have painted the Squirrel with acrylic paint.

-This sensory bin has natural elements like Corn kernels, Pinecones, Hay or natural wood excelsior, Acorns, etc. and also store-bought toys like mushrooms, Tractor, and the Bear.
-Altogether, It made a significant sensory bin or tray for kids to transfer, scooping, Filling, etc.
+This sensory bin has natural elements like Corn kernels, Pinecones, Hay or natural wood excelsior, Acorns, etc. and also store-bought toys like mushrooms, a Tractor, and a Bear.
+Altogether, It made a significant sensory bin or tray for kids to transfer, scoop, Fill, etc.

 What can kids learn with this Sensory bin?